Demographics and StatisticsDemographic Data from Governmental Sources | Demographic Data from Other Sources | Related Resources

 QuickFacts includes statistics for all states and counties, and for cities and towns with more than 5,000 people.

-Provides online access to various census maps.
+Provides online access to various data sets, maps, tools, and software.
 American Factfinder allows users to create custom maps.
 Some of the maps available in this series are

 - Consolidated Federal Funds Report